 Watch Your Tongue

-Remember, it's not just what you say to your child that'll shape their understanding of the economy, but what they overhear when adults are talking to each other.
-Kids take all this in, so unless you're very sure you're alone, choose your words carefully.
+Remember, in most cases, it's not just what you say to your child that'll shape their understanding of the economy, but what they overhear when adults are talking to each other.
+Kids take it all in, so it's important to choose your words carefully when speaking about the economy, and all personal finance topics in general.